cazena/public/spark-kudu examples/scala-kudu/README.md

 ```

 ### **Step 3:** Create object for defaultVal
-One of `AlterTableOption()`'s parameters is defaultVal.
-To supply this, create an objec:
+One of `AlterTableOption()`'s parameters is defaultVal, or default value.
+This will be inserted as the default value when you add the table.
+In this case, it's a long 0.To supply this, create an object:
 ```scala
 val o = 0l;
 ```